heussd/CKANstats/Readme.md

 # CKANstats
 ... is a set of scripts to analyse CKAN-based data repositories.
 These are augmented by [LODprobe](https://github.com/heussd/lodprobe), a Java tool that does a further in-depth analysis of individual RDF-based datasets.
-In the following, this collection of toosl is applied to [datahub.io](http://www.datahub.io).
+In the following, this collection of tools is applied to [datahub.io](http://www.datahub.io).

 ## Setup